What is Edge Computing?

 Around 10% of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
 By 2025, it is estimated that this figure will reach 75% - Gartner

-How does Edge Computing work? .png)
+How does Edge Computing work?

 Edge computing works by requiring a network of devices to be connected as close together as possible to capture processed information so that the collected data is stored in edge servers or in the cloud.
 The common types of IoT devices used for edge computing are industrial sensors, computing machinery equipment, wearables, edge servers, and gateway devices.
 These cutting edge computers are equipped with high-performance computing power, rich storage capacity, and network capabilities.
 Depending on the desired outcome, the data can feed into machine learning systems and analytics to move data more securely and smoothly while operating in real-time.
-As a result, edge computing can bring more accessible resources closer to where it needs to be, and having the data stored on local edge devices will substantially reduce the wait time for the cloud to finish processing the data.
+As a result, edge computing can bring more accessible resources closer to where it needs to be, and having the data stored on local edge devices will substantially reduce the wait time for the distributed edge cloud to finish processing the data.

 What are the benefits of edge computing?